konstantinkutzkov/lone_sampler/README.md

 3. **Train a linear model**

-    `python3 linear_svm_training.py`
+    python3 linear_svm_training.py

 Train and evaluate a linear SVM model for node classification for a given graph and a given method for embedding generation.
-The parameters are the as above, just type the option `--help` for instructions.
+The parameters are the same as above, just type the option `--help` for instructions.

 4. (Optional) *Train a kernel model*

-    For comparison, one can also train a kernel SVM model
+For comparison, one can also train a kernel SVM model with

+    python3 kernel_svm_training.py

-## Note
+## Notes
+- When specifying the hop neighborhood depth, we now generate all embeddings with depth k <= d (in order to run all experiments for the paper more easily).
+For larger k and larger graphs the space complexity can be however optimized if we generate only embeddings with k=d.
-This version only supports a single core embedding training.
+- This version of the code only supports a single core embedding training.
 Please contact kutzkov_at_gmail.com for the working code for the multicore version.